carlaKC/lightning-notes/bolts-v3-channels.md

 Making HTLCs V3 is challenging because we need to update our commitment dance - you don't know beforehand what you should be signing?

+## Final Review

+We interoppin.
+Final review pass on specification.

+Bolt 02:
+- `open_channel` notes:
+  - Notes that we must "take the cost of htlc transactions into account"
+  - This is because we don't cost the HTLC internally anymore, it's exogenous so you want to set a dust limit that makes sure that your htlc won't end up as dust when it comes time to claim it on chain.

+Q: what is LDK setting as its dust limit for zero fee commitments?

+A few notes:
+- You must support submitpackage
+- You might hit package limits with batched success claims
+- You can only have one descendent in mempool